Questions about Building Work, Building Plans and Building Lines

 According to the Act, the municipality may apply a relaxation necessary to obtain approval of building plans.
 However, you must apply for this in writing and receive approval in writing.

 With building lines, you can apply for a relaxation depending on what it is that you require the relaxation for.
-Usually, you would have to submit plans and various other documents.
+However, you would have to submit plans and various other documents.
 This will include documents such as your title deed.
 Importantly, you also require your neighbour’s consent and signatures on the building plans.

 What about your children, domestic worker or tenant living in a structure on your property?